kuanjiahong/kuanjiahong/README.md

 - 👋 Hi, I’m @kuanjiahong
-- 👀 I’m interested in Game development, story writing, cloud computing
+- 👀 I’m interested in
-- 🌱 I’m currently learning Game development
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on game development
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me via my linkedin https://www.linkedin.com/in/kuan-jia-hong-008024/

 <!---